 I recommend only a couple of tablespoons versus the whole 1/4 cup because you will also have the carbs from the tortilla so be careful not to overload your meal with too many carbs.

 Remember this one can of beans is divided among many quesadillas, so you can add as many or as little as you want to each one to meet your dietary needs.

 A low carb tortilla filled with shredded chicken, black beans, and lots of melty cheese.
 An easy meal and great for a freezer meal option for grab and heat lunches.

 - 1 cup of cooked black beans, rinsed and drained

 - Add all the seasoning to the shredded chicken and mix well before placing the chicken and other fillings near the stove for quick assembly.

 - Place a large skillet over medium heat and spray with cooking spray or add a little butter to the skillet for extra flavor.
-The butter will also browns nicer than the spray.
+The butter will also brown nicer than the spray.

-- Next add one tortilla to the skillet and sprinkle cheese over half of it before topping it with a good amount of the chicken, a couple tablespoons of black beans, then more cheese.
+- Next, add one tortilla to the skillet and sprinkle cheese over half of it before topping it with a good amount of the chicken, a couple of tablespoons of black beans, then more cheese.

 - Fold the other half of the tortilla over the filling and cook the quesadillas for 2-3 minutes on each side until the cheese is melted and the outside is nicely golden brown.

 - Sever hot.
-For freezer instruction please see the steps listed in the blog post above right above this recipe card.
+For freezer instructions please see the steps listed in the blog post right above this recipe card.